 Do I need a payroll system or can I just pay employees in cash?

-The simple answer is “yes,” you can pay your employees in cash.
+The simple answer is “yes,” you can pay employees in cash.
 However, you will more than likely catch the IRS’ attention.
 This can make accounting tasks much more difficult for your controller, place the burden of taxation onto your employee (which is usually disastrous), and you will have a challenging time maintaining and expanding benefits to your employees.

 Many small companies choose not to manage payroll in-house because the regulations, tax laws, and related requirements are too many to keep current on.
 When you take a step back to consider all of the industry-specific payroll forms, tax rules, and labor laws, it can seem daunting.
 Utilizing the resources listed here (in addition to the IRS website) as your starting point will help you move forward in the right direction.